-While personal services and personal aides cannot be provided, reasonable accommodations will be arranged to aid a disabled student based on a plan to be developed by the student and the ADA/504 Compliance Committee.
-Such services may include the use of specialized examination conditions, tutoring, and other reasonable classroom and learning accommodations.
+While personal services and personal aides cannot be provided, reasonable accommodations will be arranged to aid a disabled student based on a plan to be developed by the student and the Coordinator of Disability Services.
+Such services may include priority registration, alternate examination conditions, auxiliary aids and other reasonable classroom and examination accommodations.
 In all instances, the classroom instructor is responsible for facilitating the learning and examination process (with aid and advice from appropriate NHC support services).